Security details

 - Your RSA public key

-- Your RSA private key, encrypted with your Argon2id-derived key
+- Your RSA private key, encrypted with your encryption key

 - Vault entries as encrypted blobs — the server sees only ciphertext and a random IV per entry